• Skip to primary navigation

 3. Braeburn Apples

-Braeburn is a famous apple with thin, smooth skin and a red coloration often mottled with yellow or green.
-Its flesh is white and firm with great texture - making it an excellent choice for apple cider.
+Braeburn apples are famous for thin, smooth skin and a red coloration often mottled with yellow or green.
+Its flesh is white and firm with great texture - making it an excellent choice to make apple cider.

 The Braeburn apple was first discovered in New Zealand in the 1950s.
 It was named after the Braeburn Farm, where it was first grown commercially.
-Since then, this variety of apples has become increasingly popular worldwide thanks to its unique flavor profile and versatility.
+Since then, they have become increasingly popular worldwide thanks to its unique flavor profile and versatility.

 4. Cameo Apples